deephaven/deephaven-core/demo/web/src/main/notebooks/B. Data science, ML, & AI/B1 Pandas and Deephaven.md

 ```

-We can also return just the [head](https://deephaven.io/core/docs/reference/table-operations/filter/head/) or [tail](https://deephaven.io/core/docs/reference/table-operations/filter/tail/) of the DataFrame or table.
+We can also return just the first rows ([head](https://deephaven.io/core/docs/reference/table-operations/filter/head/)) or last rows ([tail](https://deephaven.io/core/docs/reference/table-operations/filter/tail/)) of the DataFrame or table.
 Below, we request the first three rows:

 ```python
 head_data_frame = data_frame.iloc[:3]